ssamot/CE881/04-labs.md

 Parts of this lab have been a bit open-ended - so we'll be very interested to see the solutions you develop!
-A solution that demostrates the key concepts will be circulated some time after the lab.
+A solution that demonstrates the key concepts will be circulated some time after the lab.